mateicristea88/trustchain-android/docs/source/creating-block.rst

 Create block
 ============
 There are two situation that require creating a block.
 Initiating the creation of a transaction with another peer and completing a block that was sent to you by another peer.
-This is both done using the `TrustChainBlockHelper <https://github.com/klikooo/CS4160-trustchain-android/blob/master/app/src/main/java/nl/tudelft/cs4160/trustchain_android/block/TrustChainBlockHelper.java>`_.
+This is both done using the :base-repo:`TrustChainBlockHelper <block/TrustChainBlockHelper.java>`.
 This class contains methods for creating, signing, and validating blocks.

 Initiating a transaction
 ------------------------